 Top 5 things you should do when you log into LinkedIn

 1. Check LinkedIn for new messages, or notifications twice per day.
-This takes seconds if you use the app and even faster if you use the desktop version.
-Log on once in the morning or at lunchtime and once at the end of your work day.
+This takes seconds if you use the mobile app.
+Log on once in the morning/lunchtime and once at the end of your work day.
 Why?
 If you are in the job market, check messages often and respond quickly.
-Do not rely on just the email notifications to alert you when you have a new or incoming message.
-Emails often get missed in the mix of all the emails you get on a daily basis.

 2. Post a status update 2-3 times per week (ideally every other day).
-Status updates can range from news articles, blog posts to funny, business related or motivational memes/photos (keep religion and politics out of it – leave that for Facebook), etc. Best days to post are Monday mornings between 8:30 – 9:30am, Friday mornings before 8:30 -9:30am, and any day Monday-Thursday around 5pm.
+Status updates can range from news articles, blog posts, business related or motivational memes/photos (keep religion and politics out of it – leave that for Facebook), etc. Best days to post are Monday mornings between 7:30 – 9:30am, Friday mornings before 8am, and any day Monday-Thursday around 5pm.
 Use sites like Buffer and HootSuite to help you schedule posts automatically.

-Share other connections’ status updates, articles, posts, or pictures (be sure to give them a “like” while you’re at it) Sharing shows people that you are open to others’ ideas and helping someone.
+Share connection status updates, articles, posts, or pictures (be sure to give them a “like” while you’re at it).
+Sharing shows people that you are open to others’ ideas and helping someone.

 Some recruiters use endorsements as a way to validate the skill set you are claiming on your resume.
 If a large number of people have endorsed you for a skill, chances are you have that skill.

 LinkedIn allows you to use your profile to apply for jobs.
-I know will be tempted to click the button because it’s fast.
+You may be tempted to click the button because it’s fast.
 Consider submitting a tailored resume (include your LinkedIn profile on the resume).
-If you don’t submit a tailored resume, you could be wasting your time.
-If you’ve wondered why you are not getting responses, the one size fits all approach could be the reason.
-You are wasting opportunities if you are not using a tailored resume to apply.
+If you don’t submit a tailored resume, you could be passed by.

 Also consider connecting with Recruiters, LIONs (LinkedIn Open Networker) or Open Networkers, Industry experts (connect upwards).
 LIONS are a great resource when it comes to connecting.
 A lot of recruiters are LIONS and they love connecting with potential job seekers.
 The more candidates, the larger the search network, the quicker they can find someone to fill an open position.

 Be sure to personalize your connection message whenever possible.
 I will admit that LinkedIn is not a fan of connecting with masses of people who you don’t know.
-The strategy I recommend to my clients is connecting with people who you have something in common or common interests.
+The strategy I recommend connecting with people who you have something in common or common interests.
 Refer to Episode 2 – LinkedIn Connections for more information.

 Who to connect with on LinkedIn … based on your goals

-- College Seniors, Juniors, Sophomores: connect with recruiters, managers, and professionals at companies you would like to work for.
+- College Seniors, Juniors, Sophomores: connect with recruiters, managers, and professionals at companies for whom you’d like to work.
 Ask them for advice about intern opportunities if you are still in school (sophomore or Junior).
 College seniors should connect with recruiters and managers at the beginning of your senior year no later than six months prior to graduation.
 The connection will establish a positive relationship before you graduate.
-I will also do a future BlogTalkRadio show about college students and LinkedIn.

 - If you are in job search mode up to the Director Level: Start by searching for Recruiters, Talent Advisors, Sourcers, Talent Managers, etc. In the search results, start with people with whom you already have a connection, the higher the number, the better.
 Tailor your connection message and mention the connections in common, etc.